iCliniq Logo

 Introduction:

-Atrophic papulosis is further classified as malignant atrophic papulosis and benign cutaneous disease.
-The characteristic of the disease is papular skin lesions with central porcelain-white atrophy and a surrounding telangiectatic rim which can be considered pathognomonic.
+Atrophic papulosis is further classified as malignant atrophic papulosis (systemic involvement) and benign cutaneous disease (limited to the skin).
+The hallmark of the disease is papular skin lesions with central porcelain-white atrophy and a surrounding telangiectatic border, which is considered pathognomonic.

 What Causes Malignant Atrophic Papulosis?

-• Apart from genetic manifestations, three hypotheses are suggested as the cause of malignant atrophic papulosis coagulopathy, vasculitis, and a primary defect of the endothelial cells.
-These causes of atrophic papulosis are not mutually exclusive and occur depending on the environment, creating an appropriate condition.
+Apart from genetic manifestations, three hypotheses are suggested as the cause of malignant atrophic papulosis: coagulopathy, vasculitis, and a primary defect of the endothelial cells.
+These causes of atrophic papulosis are not mutually exclusive and may occur depending on environmental factors that create favorable conditions for disease progression.
+In addition, a few reports have pointed to infections and other external triggers as precipitating factors, though the evidence remains anecdotal.

 Which Population Is Most Affected by Malignant Atrophic Papulosis?

-Atrophic papulosis affects mainly in the second and fifth decades of an individual's life.
-The occurrence of atrophic papulosis in newborns is found to be very rare.
-Although there is a slight female preponderance of the disease, it is not explicitly gendered.
+Atrophic papulosis most commonly affects individuals in the second to fifth decades of life, though it can present at any age.
+The occurrence of atrophic papulosis in newborns is extremely rare.
+Although there is a slight female preponderance of the disease, it is not explicitly gendered, as cases are reported across both sexes.
+The systemic form is particularly aggressive in young adults, while older individuals are more prone to display the cutaneous form without internal organ involvement.

 What Does Atrophic Papulosis Look Like?

-What Are the Symptoms Seen in Malignant Atrophic Papulosis?
+What Are the Symptoms of Malignant Atrophic Papulosis?

 How to Diagnose Malignant Atrophic Papulosis?